 Krystle D'Souza Is IRKED With Her Link-up Reports With Race 3's Freddy Daruwala; Demands An Apology!

 Belan Wali Bahu actress Krystle D'Souza was apparently dating television actor Karan Tacker.
 They were considered as one of the adorable couples of the television industry.
-But last year the couple broke up, which came as a surprise to fans who wanted them to turn real couple!
-Now, it is being said that the duo have moved on in their lives.
+But last year the couple broke up, which came as a surprise to fans who wanted them to turn real-life couple as well!
+Now, it is being said that the duo has moved on with their lives.
 An entertainment portal reported that the actress has found love again!
 Apparently, the actress is dating Race 3 actor Freddy Daruwala.
-It has to be recalled that Freddy played baddie in Salman Khan's film!
+It has to be recalled that Freddy played the baddie in Salman Khan's film!

 Karan & Freddy Are Friends Via Manish!